 - Cambridge English First (FCE) - Grade A or B.

 - Certificate of a University Language Centre testifying that the student masters the necessary knowledge of English to function academically (specify CEF-level / minimum CEF-level B2)

 - Proof of current and exact place of residence

-- Passport (or valid ID document)
+- Passport (or valid ID card for European applicants)